ucanews.com reporterUpdated: December 14, 2018 07:38 AM GMT

 Pastor Wang Yi of the Early Rain Covenant Church in Chengdu, Sichuan, is shown here in an undated photo.
 (Photo public domain)

 Human Rights Watch has called on Chinese authorities to immediately release a pastor accused of subversion and scores of members of an independent Protestant church in the southwestern city of Chengdu in Sichuan province.

 "The shutdown of a Protestant church in Chengdu epitomizes the Xi Jinping government's relentless assault on religious freedom in China," said Yaqiu Wang, the Human Rights Watch's China researcher.

-, and called on China's Christians to carry out civil disobedience, such as resisting government orders not to preach outside of church premises or to prohibit children from attending church
+Shortly before his arrest, Wang Yi had published an essay critical of the government's tight control over religion, and called on China's Christians to carry out civil disobedience, such as resisting government orders not to preach outside of church premises or to prohibit children from attending church.

 In it he vowed to "use peaceful means … to resist every and all governmental and judicial measures that persecute the church and interfere with Christian belief."